dansmyers/ComputerOrganizationAndArchitecture/Notes/01-Introducing_C.md

 code they write.

 Java, through the JVM, aims to create an abstract, idealized programming environment, so you can write cross-platform code that is independent of the underlying system.
-Features like garbage collection and automated memory management support this abstraction.
+Features like garbage collection and automated memory management support this abstration and reduce the work that you as a programmer need to perform to work with objects.

-In constrast, C is arguably the "high level" language that provides the thinnest abstraction on top of assembly language---in fact, some would argue that C isn't a "high level" language at all, at least by modern standards.
+C is arguably the "high level" language that provides the thinnest abstraction on top of assembly language---in fact, some would argue that C isn't a "high level" language at all, at least by modern standards.
 C tends to be used when you *need* an awareness of the underlying system.
-C also requires you to handle tasks like memory management that Java automates.
+C also requires you, the programmer, to handle tasks like memory management that Java automates.

+On the one hand, C's lack of abstraction and support for things like garbage collection is a pain.
+On the other hand, it forces you to really understand the basic programming environment provided by the OS, particularly the way that programs use memory.

 ### Hello, World!